LoickCh/LoickCh/README.md

 # Welcome to my github repository!

-I code mainly in Python and have some knowledge of C++ and Julia.
+I am French engineer who codes mainly in Python and has some knowledge in C++ and Julia.
 My work is mainly focused on 3D computer vision problems but I study more broadly DL, ML, RL, and optimization.

 ### Languages :
 My learning of Python started in University through projects and improved greatly after reading [Fluent Python: 2nd edition](https://www.oreilly.com/library/view/fluent-python-2nd/9781492056348/) written by Luciano Ramalho.
 But I have also worked on other programming languages, either in an academic context or by working on projects.